yeoffrey/CSCI-4177-Group-20/README.md

 * Geoffrey Belcher - B00798482 - gbelcher@dal.ca
   * Files I created or modified.
   1. server.js, added user api capabilities.
+Also worked on bug fixes for a while.
   2. Profile.js
-  3. AddReview.js
+  3. profile.css
   * Feature
   For this project, I am implementing a feature that allows the user to view a Profile page and add a review to a book.
 I originally wanted the feature to show recommendations for them, however I don't know how to make an algorithm to do that and also I think its a big beyond the scope of the project.
-I want the profile page to show stats about the user, show what reviews the user has on their profile page, and add a review.
+I want the profile page to show stats about the user, show what reviews the user has on their profile page, and allow them to update their password.
   For this assignment, I've added the API functionality in `server.js` to add a user to the DB and to fetch user data by a specific email.
 As well, I've added a `Profile.js` file which renders the profile page, as well as a `addreview.js` file which allows the user to add a review which shows up on their page.
+I also spent a while trying to fix our dependancies and get the API in working state for me and my team.

 * Yuchen Ye - B00883812 -yc786880@dal.ca
   * File I created